linebender/druid/README.md

 - Adhere to a specific architectural style such as Elm. ([Iced], [Relm])
 - Support rendering to HTML when targeting the web. ([Iced], [Moxie])

-Druid is just one of many ongoing [Rust-native GUI experiments].
-If it doesn't suit your use case, perhaps one of the others will!
+Druid was just one of many ongoing [Rust-native GUI experiments].

 ## Concepts